cloudflare/cloudflare-docs/content/learning-paths/modules/performance/load-balancing-concepts/routing.md

 Once the request reaches a pool, that pool's [origin steering policy](/load-balancing/understand-basics/traffic-steering/origin-level-steering/) control how each pool distributes requests to the servers in the pool.

-These decisions can be based on default percentages of traffic sent to individual servers (also known as the **Weight**), where previous requests from the same IP address went, or both.
+These decisions can be based on default percentages of traffic sent to individual servers (also known as the **Weight**), aspects of the request (such as source IP address), or both.

 ### Server health